flukus/projecting/README.md

 # Projecting

-Projecting is an simple, fast and extendable project switcher for vim with the following features:
+Projecting is an simple, fast and extendable project switcher for vim.
+Rather than being a way to manage or create projects like other plugins, it is simply a way to tie the configuration of various plugins together.
+The only configuration required is to tell projecting the name of a project and where it is.

+It comes with the following features:

 * Easy configuration in pure vim script